johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 #### Scalerank

 The __`scalerank`__ field can be used to adjust the prominence of label styles for larger and more prominent cities.
-The value number from 0 through 9, where 0 is the large end of the scale (eg New York City).
+The value number from 0 through 9, where 0 is the large end of the scale (for example New York City).
 All places other than large cities will have a scalerank of `null`.

 #### Localrank

 The __`localrank`__ field can be used to adjust the label density by showing fewer labels.
 It is a whole number greater than 0 calculated by grouping places into a 128 pixel grid at each zoom level, then assigning each place a ranking within that grid.
 The most important place in that 128 pixels will get a __`localrank`__ of 1, the second most important is 2, and so on.
-Therefore to reduce the label density to 4 labels per tile, you can add the filter `[localrank=1]`.
+So to reduce the label density to 4 labels per tile, you can add the filter `[localrank=1]`.

 #### Label direction